Welcome to All-Aboard Watersports

 Please let the Instructor know if you feel unwell at any time during your session, or if you feel too hot or too cold so that we can assist you.

-We have a lot of experience in dealing with different conditions and disabilities and will always attempt to accommodate individuals with safety approach to your enjoyment.
+We have experience in dealing with different conditions and disabilities and will always attempt to accommodate individuals.

-Please visit our accessibility page on our website view our what to view our facilities, what to expect videos, social stories, and easy to read information: http://www.allaboardwatersports.co.uk/access-for-all/accessible-information/
+Please visit our accessibility page to find information on facilities, what to expect videos, social stories: Accessible Information

 Is the water safe?

 As with any watersport activity in an outdoor environment, please ensure you wash your hands properly when coming off the water and before consuming any food or drink.
-You can also read the water quality information here: https://www.bristol.gov.uk/streets-travel/water-quality-in-bristol-harbour
+You can also read the water quality information here.

 What should I wear?